one react js project that consume bundle of another react project

 npx create-react-app project-x --template javascript

-, create two sample components:
+Inside project-x/src/components, create two sample components:

 X.js